elchs/LetoDBf/Readme.txt

      ;SVC_NAME =               -    useable for Windows service to set a different service-name for multiple running server at same machine, default is "LetoDBf_Service";
-                                    commonly used together with different filename for configuration
+                                    commonly used together with different filename for configuration ;Crypt_Traffic =          -    if set to '1' [ default = 0 ] it enforces network traffic encryption,
+                                    aka all connections not using encryption are blocked/ shut down.
+                                    A manually used Leto_ToggleZip() will be without effect, aka compression with encryption can not be deactivated.

       4.2  Different Server compile setups/ extensions